cseanburns/systems-librarianship/src/3d-managing-software.md

 ### ``sudo apt upgrade``

-Once your list of software has been updated, you can **upgrade** with the ``sudo apt upgrade`` command if there are any upgrades.
+Once the list of packages have been updated, you can **upgrade** with the ``sudo apt upgrade`` command if there are any upgrades.
 When you run this command, and if